 Lisa Coussens PhD, co-leader of the Cancer, Immunity, and Microenvironment Program at the UCSF Helen Diller Family Comprehensive Cancer Center, teaches a class on breast cancer.

-Training takes place in some of the finest “classrooms” in the nation, including UCSF Medical Center, a 722-bed academic quaternary care center with two major sites at Parnassus Heights and Mount Zion; UCSF Benioff Children’s Hospital, the UCSF-affiliated San Francisco General Hospital and San Francisco Veterans Affairs Medical Center; UCSF Fresno, as well as many dental, nursing and medical clinics.
+Training takes place in some of the finest “classrooms” in the nation, including UCSF Medical Center, a 722-bed academic quaternary care center with three major sites at Parnassus Heights, Mount Zion and Mission Bay; UCSF Benioff Children’s Hospital San Francisco, the UCSF-affiliated San Francisco General Hospital and San Francisco Veterans Affairs Medical Center; UCSF Fresno, as well as many dental, nursing and medical clinics.